beep-projects/condocam.ai/README.md

    - The cameras are preconfigured, but there so many different camera models out there so that you should adjust the default configuration to match your setup
    - If you selected to install RaspAP, check [RaspAP Basic Settings](https://docs.raspap.com/ap-basics/)

-10. send ```/setcommands``` to your bot, in order to update the bots commands in the telegram chat menue
+10. send ```/setcommands``` to your bot, in order to update the bots commands in the telegram chat menu

 #### <a name="installation-on-windows"/>Installation on Windows
 1. Install Raspberry Pi OS following this [guide](https://www.raspberrypi.org/documentation/installation/installing-images/).
    [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit) is sufficient.